Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Discussion

 \section{Discussion}

 The random graph models considered in this paper are closely related to the multiplicative coalescent--a fact that was crucial in our proof.
 It is easy to argue heuristically that around the point of phase transition, many standard models of dynamic random graphs evolve roughly like the multiplicative coalescent.
-This intuition was formalized in \cite{SBSSXW-universal}, where it was shown that the continuum scaling limits for maximal components in the critical regime for a number of random graph models including the configuration model (under appropriate moment assumptions), the stochastic block model, and bounded size rules all have the same limit (upto constant scaling factors) as that of the \erdos random graph established in \cite{BBG-12}.
-In the heavy-tailed regime as considered in this paper, continuum limits for maximal components of critical inhomogeneous random graphs were first established in \cite{SB-vdH-SS-PTRF}.
+This intuition was formalized in \cite{SBSSXW-universal,baslingker-bhamidi-broutin-sen-wang}, where it was shown that the metric scaling limits for maximal components in the critical regime for a number of random graph models have the same limit (up to constant scaling factors) as that of the \erdos random graph established in \cite{BBG-12}.
+These models include critical percolation on edge weighted graphs converging to an $L^3$ graphon, Aldous and Pittel's RGIV model \cite{aldous-pittel}, the stochastic block model, and the configuration model (under appropriate moment assumptions).
+In the heavy-tailed regime as considered in this paper, metric scaling limits for maximal components of critical inhomogeneous random graphs were first established in \cite{SB-vdH-SS-PTRF}.
 These results were then leveraged in \cite{SB-SD-vdH-SS} to establish the scaling limit of the critical configuration model.

-We expect a similar program to be carried out building on the results of this paper for establishing the universality of the MST for a host of random graph models starting with the configuration model and (simple) random graphs with given degree sequence.
-We expect that in the $\tau\in(3, 4)$ regime, the scaling limit of the MST on the giant components of these models, under suitable assumptions, will be the same as the ones obtained in this paper.
+We expect a similar program to be carried out building on the results of this paper for establishing universality of the MST for a host of random graph models.
+Two important models for which this problem remains open are (i) the configuration model and (simple) random graphs with given degree sequence with tail exponent $\tau\in(3, 4)$, and (ii) a sequence of edge weighted graphs converging to a graphon whose leading eigenfunction is an element of $L^p[0, 1]\setminus L^3[0, 1]$ for some $p\in(2, 3)$.
+We expect that for both these models, the scaling limit of the MST on the giant components of these models, under suitable assumptions, will be the same as the ones obtained in this paper.